SteeltoeOSS/Documentation/docs/7-management/10-%2floggers.md

 ##### ASP.NET 4.x App

-Refer to the [HTTP Access ASP.NET 4.x](#http-access-asp-net-4-x) section below to see the overall steps required to enable HTTP access to endpoints in a 4.x application.

-To add the Loggers actuator endpoint, use the `UseLoggerActuator()` method from [ActuatorConfigurator](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointWeb/ActuatorConfigurator.cs).
+To add the Loggers actuator endpoint, use the `UseLoggerActuator()` method from `ActuatorConfigurator`.

-The following example shows how enable the Loggers endpoint and configure it with the [Steeltoe Logging provider](https://github.com/SteeltoeOSS/Logging).
+The following example shows how enable the Loggers endpoint and configure it with the Steeltoe Logging provider.

 ```csharp
 public class ManagementConfig